-Using a cast iron Dutch oven makes this recipe so simple and easy.
-Since Dutch ovens hold heat really well and disperse it more evenly, it's the perfect cooking vessel for one-pot pasta recipes.
+Using a cast iron Dutch oven is perfect for making this cavatappi white mac and cheese.
+Dutch ovens distribute heat evenly, making them ideal for one-pot pasta recipes.

 Why You'll Love This Recipe

-- Rich and Creamy- Made with whole milk, butter, and lots and lots of freshly grated cheese, this Dutch oven macaroni and cheese recipe is ultra-rich, creamy, and decadent.
-Cooking the pasta in whole milk creates a perfectly creamy sauce base to fold all of that cheesy goodness into.
+- Creamy & Comforting- Made with whole milk, butter, and lots of freshly grated cheddar cheese, this easy Dutch oven macaroni and cheese recipe is ultra-rich, creamy, and decadent.

 Ingredient Notes